 La Belle is listed in the marine archives in Rochefort as part of Louis XIV’s fleet, and thus, in accord with international maritime law, is an official French naval vessel.
 The treaty signed by the U.S. Department of State, the Republic of France, and the State of Texas, allows the ship and artifacts to remain in America, but we coordinate regularly and collegially with authorities at the Musée National de la Marine in Paris.

-In 2013, the most important artifact – La Belle herself – will be presented to the public for the first time in 300 years.
-After years of conservation, the Texas Historical Commission, The Friends of the Texas Historical Commission, and the Bob Bullock Texas State History Museum have joined forces to install the La Belle in her final resting place on the main floor of the Museum surrounded by a magnificent array of some of the 1,000,000 plus French Colonial artifacts recovered from the wreck of La Salle’s ship, La Belle, and from Fort St. Louis, the first permanent European colony in our state.
+In 2013, the most important artifact – La Belle herself – was presented to the public for the first time in 300 years.
+After years of conservation, the Texas Historical Commission, The Friends of the Texas Historical Commission, and the Bob Bullock Texas State History Museum joined forces to install the La Belle in her final resting place on the main floor of the Museum surrounded by a magnificent array of some of the 1,000,000 plus French Colonial artifacts recovered from the wreck of La Salle’s ship, La Belle, and from Fort St. Louis, the first permanent European colony in our state.
 Artifacts on display include a bronze cannon, glass beads, brass cooking utensils, metal hawk bells, pottery, weapons, wine bottles in various shapes, and even the skeleton of a crew member found on the ship.

 Read more about the La Belle by purchasing a copy of From a Watery Grave:The Discovery and Excavation of La Salle's Shipwreck, La Belle by Dr. Jim Bruseth and Toni Turner